harshlal028/webauthn/Explainer:-WebAuthn-immediate-mediation.md

   // to handle Incognito and security key users
 } catch (error) {
   if (error.name === 'NotAllowedError') {
-    // No immediate WebAuthn, federated or password credentials found.
+    // No immediate WebAuthn, federated or password credentials found, or
+    // the user dismissed the browser UI.
     // The relying party can fallback to their preferred solution such as
     // asking the user's phone number / email.
   }